Should Parents “Wait and See?”

-Ok, so let’s go over some background information: developmental milestones are usually stated in ranges.
-For example, your baby should make cooing noises between 2-4 months.
-Solids should be started between 4-6 months.
-Baby’s first word should come between 11-14 months, etc. So, when you go to your pediatrician and say that you are concerned that your child has not yet met a milestone, sometimes the response is “well, let’s wait and see.
+Lots of milestones are stated in ranges, which gives good peace of mind that not every child develops at the same rate.
+For example, your baby should make cooing noises by 2-4 months.
+Babbling of consonants is expected by 5-6 months.
+Crawling by 9-10 months.
+Baby’s first word should come between 11-14 months, etc. So, when you go to your pediatrician and say that you are concerned that your child has not yet met a milestone, sometimes the response is, “well, let’s wait and see.
 Maybe he needs a little more time.”
 The conversation usually stops at that point, right?
-No other information is usually asked.
-That is where the breakdown occurs since we, as the specialists, know to ask other questions and look for other information that may tell us if a speech-language evaluation is warranted.
-The pediatrician, not being a specialist, does not always know what to ask next.
-So, sometimes the response is to “wait and see” when we, the specialists, would inquire further and, as a result, may disagree with waiting.
+No other information is usually asked and a lot of times no other resources are given.
+That is where the breakdown occurs since we, as the specialists, know to ask other questions and look for other information that may tell us if an evaluation is truly warranted.

 If your doctor says, “let’s wait and see” and your mommy/daddy gut is telling you “eh, I don’t know…,” you can say the following things:

-1. “Do you have any research to support that waiting and seeing is the right approach with children the same age as my son/daughter?”
+“Do you have any research to support that waiting and seeing is the right approach with children the same age as my son/daughter?”

 Perhaps your son/daughter has hit all the other milestones right on time and still has time to be within the average range of meeting this particular milestone.
 Your pediatrician may say that it is early to have that milestone met, and that another month or two won’t hurt to wait considering that your child has been on track prior to this point.
 However, if they can’t really answer this question, or your child has been a little late to hit other milestones, it might be a good idea to follow up with one of the other options below.

-2. “I don’t feel comfortable waiting and seeing.
+“I don’t feel comfortable waiting and seeing.
 I would like information to contact the local Infants and Toddlers/Birth to 3 Program.”

 I would follow up #3 with this one too:

-Some insurances require that you have a physician referral for a private speech-language evaluation to be covered.
+Some insurances require that you have a physician referral for a private evaluation to be covered.
 If a pediatrician doesn’t give you a referral that day because they need a specific clinic/practice to send it to, you can call and ask for one once you’ve made your appointment for the evaluation.
 They can fax the referral directly to the speech-language clinic before your evaluation.

 The point of this blog is that you don’t need to just take what your pediatrician is saying and agree.
 You can ask questions.
 You can make your own decisions.